-This paper extends those studies in five main ways.
-First, it examines the medium-term dynamics of output in a particularly wide sample that includes 88 banking crises over the past four decades and across countries with high, middle, and low income levels.
+This chapter extends those studies in six main ways.
+First, it examines the mediumterm dynamics of output in a particularly wide sample that includes 88 banking crises over the past four decades and across countries with high, middle, and low income levels.
 Second, it explores not only how the post-crisis level of output compares to the precrisis trend ("output loss"), but also how the postcrisis growth rate of output compares with its precrisis trend growth rate ("growth loss").
 Third, in terms of methodology, the estimation of the precrisis trend ends several years before the crisis, so that it is not contaminated by the possibility of an unsustainable boom in the run-up to the crisis or a pre-crisis slowdown.
 Fourth, our analysis decomposes the medium-term dynamics of output into both factor components (capital, employment, labor-force participation, and total-factor productivity), as well as demand-side factors (consumption, investment, exports, and imports).
-Finally, given the wide range of post-crisis outcomes, we assess the correlation between post-crisis output and growth losses and variables measuring initial conditions and policy responses.
+Fifth, given the wide range of post-crisis outcomes, we assess the correlation between post-crisis output and growth losses and variables measuring initial conditions and policy responses.
+Finally, with five years of data since the start of the global financial crisis, we provide some initial evidence on the medium-term implications of the most recent banking crisis episodes.

 Our first main finding is that the path of output tends to be depressed substantially and persistently following banking crises, with no rebound on average to the precrisis trend over the medium run.
+Seven years after a crisis, the level of output has typically declined by about 10 percent relative to the precisis trend.
 Growth does, however, tend to eventually return to its precrisis rate.